nogibjj/proj-3-Rust-ML-Program-using-Linfa/README.md

 ## Overview
-In project 3, I developed a logistic regression training model, and plan to deploy it on Amazon SageMaker Studio.
+In project 3, I developed a logistic regression training model, use AWS S3 for data file storage, and try to deploy the program on Amazon SageMaker Studio.